Ali Go

 Ali Bernard Rojas Go (born 21 September 1976) is a Filipino former international footballer who played as a striker.

 Playing career

 Born in Bacolod, Go played club football for North Bar, Negros Occidental and Kaya.

-He also earned fourteen international caps for the Philippines between 2000 and 2007, and participated at the 2002 Tiger Cup.
+He also earned fourteen international caps for the Philippines between 2000 and 2007, and participated at the 2002 Tiger Cup where he scored a goal in a 13-1 loss to Indonesia.

 Coaching career

 He later became Technical Director at Ceres–Negros.
 He also worked with the club as its head coach.

 International goals

 Scores and results list the Philippines' goal tally first.